vercatryx/Triangle-order-managment/MINIMUM_ORDER_FEATURE_DOCUMENTATION.md

 -- Add minimum_order column to menu_items table
--- This column stores the minimum order quantity required for each menu item/product -- Default value is 0, which means no minimum order requirement -- Used in: MenuManagement (admin UI) and ClientProfile (order form validation)
+-- This column stores the minimum order quantity required for each menu item/product -- Default value is 0, which means no minimum order requirement -- Used in: MenuManagement (admin UI) and ClientProfile (screening form validation)

 ALTER TABLE menu_items
 ADD COLUMN IF NOT EXISTS minimum_order INTEGER NOT NULL DEFAULT 0;